sait-wbdv/winter-2021/cheatsheets/social/small-world-networks/index.md

 : Relationships or interactions that connect nodes.
 Also called ties, edges, or links.

 Homophily
-: the natural tendency for people to interact with others who are similar to themselves based on almost any dimension.
+: The natural tendency for people to interact with others who are similar to themselves based on almost any dimension.

 Induced Homophily
 : Groups created as a result of outside forces such as age, socioeconomic status.